This Land Delightful Doodles

 We are proud to provide the best possible care for our Doodles.
 We do not skimp on what they need and deserve, and that costs money and time.

-This personal and financial commitment is reflected in our Doodles' health, happiness, and exceptional quality as delightful family pets and emotional support dogs.
+This personal and financial commitment is reflected in our Doodles' health, happiness, and exceptional quality as delightful family pets and support and comfort dogs.

 Prices vary based on age and level of training.